mackenziekbrooks/dci102-f18-humanities-data/Unit 2/unit2_assignments.md

 * What networks would you like to look at in or outside of your own field of study?
 Why?
 * What interests you about the data set you have chosen to work with?
 What other local history topics could use network analysis/visualization?
 * Respond/reflect on our reading on Critical DH.
+* Watch one of the movies mentioned by Jeff Barry in his intro to networks talk.

 Specs:
 * 2 blog posts due Tuesday 11/8 by 8am.
 (I recommend spacing them out!)